giantjs/giant-developer-guide/src/entities.md

 Through the above example key strings and path string look very similar, however this would change with the introduction of entity attributes.

 Entity instances can get and set entity nodes relying on the path information obtained from the associated key (`.entityKey`).
 To get the entity node, one would have to call `.getNode()` on it, to set it, `.setNode()` respectively.
 So far the entity API seems to resemble that of `$data.Tree`, except here we're not passing any path information.
-The same similarity may be observed for node removal, as `.unsetNode()` and `.unsetKey()` are both implemented on `Entity`, too.
+The same similarity may be observed for appending nodes, and node removal, as `.appendNode()`, `.unsetNode()`, and `.unsetKey()` are also implemented on `Entity`.

 ### Fields and items